Pakistan International Airlines: 2020s

 For the first time in its history, PIA operated a relief flight from Lahore to Melbourne, Australia, during the COVID-19 pandemic.

-On 22 May 2020, a PIA Airbus A320-214 AP-BLD, crashed near Karachi airport with 99 people on board.
+On 22 May 2020, a PIA Airbus A320-214, registered as AP-BLD, crashed near Karachi airport with 99 people on board.
 The flight was en route to Karachi from Lahore.
 Flight PK8303, carrying 91 passengers and eight crew members on board, crashed while on the descent towards the runway of Jinnah International Airport, killing 97 while two passengers survived.
-The cause of the crash was due to the aircraft being badly damaged in the first belly landing, with both engines flaming out during the go-around.
-The final report listed following as the primary reasons: human error, non-adherence to SOPs and disregard of ATC instructions during the event flight, lack of communication between the ATC and the flight crew.
+The crash was caused by damage to the aircraft in the first belly landing, with both engines flaming out during the go-around.
+The final report listed the primary reasons as human error, non-adherence to SOPs and disregard of ATC instructions during the event flight, and lack of communication between the ATC and the flight crew.

-The International Air Transport Association (IATA) communicated concerns over the "serious lapse in licensing and safety oversight by the aviation regulator".
+The International Air Transport Association (IATA) expressed concerns over the "serious lapse in licensing and safety oversight by the aviation regulator".

 In November 2020, PIA shut down its courier arm, SpeedEx, whose infrastructure was scattered over 74 domestic destinations, and laid off its 320 employees.

 In December 2020, PIA announced a plan to lay off half of its employees and transferred its engineering arm, Precision Engineering Complex (PEC), to the Pakistan Air Force.

-On 24 June 2020, in the wake of Flight 8303 crash, Pakistani aviation minister Ghulam Sarwar Khan told Parliament that 262 of Pakistan's 860 active, licensed pilots had been found to have suspicious or fake licences.
+On 24 June 2020, in the wake of Flight 8303 crash, Pakistani Aviation Minister Ghulam Sarwar Khan told Parliament that 262 of Pakistan's 860 active, licensed pilots had been found to have suspicious or fake licenses.
 They were suspected of having paid someone else to take their certification examination on their behalf.
 PIA subsequently grounded 150 of its 434 pilots on suspicion of having a bogus license.
 Later, the employment of seven pilots was terminated.

-Almost a week after the comments made from pakistan's aviation minister, the European Union Aviation Safety Agency (EASA) revoked PIA's 'third part authorisation', subsequently banning PIA from flying in European airspace for six months from the following day, following multiple safety failings.
+Almost a week after the comments by Pakistan's Aviation Minister, the European Union Aviation Safety Agency (EASA) suspended PIA's authorization, banning PIA from flying in European airspace for six months from the following day, following multiple safety failings.